antpowell/CS-At-A-Glance/CSAtAGlance.md

 ### Arrray

-1. Contigouse block of memeory.
+1. Contiguous block of memory.
 2. All same size.
 3. 0 base indexing.
 4. Lookup by index O(1).
 5. Lookup by value O(n).
 6. Append to simple array O(n), because of copy.
 7. Prepend to simple array O(n), because of copy.
-8. Insertsion into simple array O(n), because of copy.
+8. Insertion into simple array O(n), because of copy.
 9. Remove into simple array O(n), because of copy.

 #### GOOD FOR